02 - A Minimal Rust Kernel

 Using cargo run

-To make it easier to run our kernel in QEMU, we can set the runner
+To make it easier to run our kernel in QEMU, we can set the runner configuration key for cargo:

 # in .cargo/config.toml